Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Dive" in mud after the flood

-On the afternoon of July 24, the water in many flooded areas of Nghe An province has receded.
-But as the water recedes, mud rises and remains.
-People are having to “dive” in the mud to clean up.
+On the afternoon of July 24, the water level in many flooded areas of Nghe An province has been receding.
+However, as the water recedes, mud rises and remains.
+People are having to “dive” into the mud to clean up.

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng24/07/2025